coderefinery/train-the-trainer/content/overview.md

 :::{note}
 #### [Installation instructions](https://coderefinery.github.io/installation/)
 - Instructions for all operating systems
-- We would like learners to leave the workshop and be ready to apply the learned tools and techniques to their own work
+- Goal: Learners leave the workshop and are ready to apply the learned tools and techniques to their own work
-- Support session for challenges with installations
+- Support session for installation challenges
 :::